Have questions? We're here.

 Start Planning My Trip

-Floreana Island is the smallest of the four inhabited islands in the Galapagos, but also has one of the most fascinating human histories.
+Floreana Island is the smallest of the four inhabited islands in the Galapagos, but it also has one of the most fascinating human histories.
 Regarded as the birthplace of the first “Galapagueño” (the first person actually born in the archipelago), it hosts tales of pirates, whalers, and even a murder mystery.
 The tiny town of Puerto Velasco Ibarra is the only town on this island and has a meager population of around 100 people.
 Although there aren’t many lodging options here, Floreana’s visitor sites are definitely a fascinating part of any Galapagos vacation.
+Contact our Trip Planners to start planning your visit to Floreana Island in Galapagos today.

 0